reg-viz/reg-suit/packages/reg-keygen-git-hash-plugin/README.md

 # reg-keygen-git-hash-plugin

-A reg-suit plugin to determine the snapshot key with Git commit hash.
+A reg-suit plugin to detect the snapshot key to be compare with using Git commit hash.

 ## Install